s7nfo/blog/_posts/2024-07-12-summing-integers-fast.markdown

     __m256i shuffle_ctrl1 = _mm256_loadu_si256(reinterpret_cast<__m256i*>(lut_idx));
     __m256i shuffle_ctrl2 = _mm256_loadu_si256(reinterpret_cast<__m256i*>(lut_idx + 32));

-    // When I talked about mapping from input bytes to decimal place it's
+    // When I talked about a mapping from input bytes to decimal places, it's
     // really a shuffle control mask that moves input bytes into the same
-    // layout that the `sum_acc` accumulator vector has.
+    // layout that the `sums_acc` vector has.
     // This is another one of those places where the specific input distribution
     // really matters:
-    // There are 4 spots for "ones" in the decimal sums accumulator / shuffled
-    // input vectors.
-If our input chunk consisted of only 1 digit numbers,
+    // There are 4 spots for "ones" in `sums_acc`.
+If our input chunk consisted
-    // "1\n2\n\3...", we'd need to perform this `shuffle`, `add` procedure up to
+    // of only 1 digit numbers, "1\n2\n\3...", we'd need to perform the following
-    // 32 / 2 / 4 = 4 times.
+    // `shuffle`, `add` procedure up to 32 / 2 / 4 = 4 times.
     // Fortunately for us, this turns out to be very unlikely and we are almost
-    // guaranteed to be able to completely accumulate the input within
+    // guaranteed to be able to completely accumulate the chunk within
     // 2 `shuffles`, so that is what we do in exchange for occasionally
     // producing incorrect results.
     // One of my solutions had a neat compression scheme here: